VirgilSecurity/virgil-iotkit/README.md

 ## Tests
 To make sure that everything goes in the right way, we also provide a set of ready code-snippets for testing the necessary features.
 Pursue the [tests folder](/tests) of this repository to find preferred tests.
-- Crypto : Crypto algorithms and primitives tests (aes, hash ecdh, hmac, kdf, etc.)
+- Crypto : Crypto algorithms and primitives tests.
+(AES, Hash, ECDH, ECDSA, HMAC, KDF, ChaCha20-Poly1305, etc.)
 - Firmware : Firmware related functionality.
 Create device/firmware.
-Save firmware
+Save firmware.
-- Helpers : Create and save trust list
+- Helpers : Create and save trust list.
 - Secbox : Test storage module.
-Read write signed or/and encrypted data
+Read write signed or/and encrypted data.
-- SNAP : Secure Network Adjustable Protocol tests
+- SNAP : Secure Network Adjustable Protocol tests.

 <div id='SDK-usage'/>